 Student Government Association (SGA)

-The Student Government Association seeks to represent a variety of student needs and interests and promotes self-government and participation through many types of structures.
+The Student Government Association seeks to represent a variety of student needs and interests and promotes self government and participation through many types of structures.
 The SGA Cabinet and its various committees provide the focal point for the legislative functions of the SGA.
 Executive functions are carried out by the Executive Council, which can recommend legislation to the Cabinet.
 The Student Conduct Board serves as the “judicial” branch of the student government association.
-A full text of the SGA Constitution is available at the Catawba College website.
+A full text of the SGA Constitution is available online.

 Student Honors Advisory Council